Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You may also have tests including:

 Cirrhosis is a progressive liver disease that happens over time.
-The damage to your liver can’t be reversed.
+The damage to your liver can sometimes reverse or improve if the trigger is gone, such as stop drinking alcohol or if the virus is treated.

 The goal of treatment is to slow down the buildup of scar tissue and prevent or treat other health problems.

-In many cases you may be able to delay or stop any more liver damage.
+In many cases, you may be able to delay or stop any more liver damage.
+If you have hepatitis, it may be treated to delay worsening of your liver disease.

 Your treatment may include: